Russia shifts from resource nationalism to globalism

 And with little build on outside the energy industry besides a crippled Soviet industrial base and a small if growing band of entrepreneurs, the Kremlin must pin its hopes for a modern economy on its oldest resource of all.

-“Russia’s energy sector is, perhaps, now, and must remain over the near term, the driver for modernisation of the country’s economy,” said Sechin.
+“Russia’s energy sector is, perhaps, now, and must remain over the near term, the driver for modernization of the country’s economy,” said Sechin.